microbiomedata/nmdc-field-notes/README.md

       npm run rename.apk
       ```
    2. Edit the vX.Y.Z [GitHub Release](https://github.com/microbiomedata/nmdc-field-notes/releases) and attach the `org.microbiomedata.fieldnotes-vX.Y.Z-build.N.apk` file to it. **NOTE**: If this is a **build** release there may be one or more existing APK files attached to the release.
 This is expected.
-   3. The APK file can now be deleted from your local project root.
+   3. Deleted the APK file from your local project root.
       ```shell
       rm org.microbiomedata.fieldnotes-*.apk
       ```